Star Trek: Picard: Potential series continuation

 Goldsman stated in June 2023 that fan appetite for Star Trek: Legacy was undeniable and he had signed the petition asking Paramount to make the series; the petition was approaching 60,000 signatures at that point, nearly doubling the amount received by the Strange New Worlds petition.
 By October, fans had started a letter-writing campaign, "Letters 4 Legacy", that called for the spin-off to be made.
 In January 2024, Hurd expressed her hope that work could begin on the series following Section 31 and Star Trek: Starfleet Academy.
 Kurtzman said at the start of April that he would have green-lighted Star Trek: Legacy by then if he could, but the decision was "beyond [his] paygrade".
 In August 2025, Matalas said he had written 30 pages for the pilot during a moment of inspiration, and said his plans involved the Klingon Empire.
 He explained that his plan to bring back Stashwick was for an Emergency Engineering Hologram aboard the Enterprise that is based on Shaw and is "pissed off" that the ship has been renamed from the Titan.
 By that time, the petition for the spin-off to be made had passed 65,000 signatures and the ongoing Letters 4 Legacy campaign had seen thousands of fan letters be sent to Paramount asking for the series.

+In February 2026, IDW Publishing was revealed to be relaunching its flagship Star Trek comic book that October as part of celebrations for the 60th anniversary of Star Trek, with Christopher Cantwell writing and art by Dennis Menheere.
+The new story follows Captain Seven and the Enterprise-G following the events of Picard as they investigate a mysterious power outside the known regions of space.
+James Whitbrook at Gizmodo said the comic was capitalizing on fan demand for further stories about those characters during this time period.
+A separate new comic, Star Trek: Zero Point by Charlie Jane Anders, follows Raffi as she captains her own ship at the same time as Seven leads the Enterprise-G in the main comic.
+Zero Point is about the Federation using a new predictive AI to stop potential threats before they happen.